Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/timer_flow_trigger.md

 | Interval | The desired interval in milliseconds at which the flow would be invoked.
 Must be between 1 and 2147483647. | String | \- | Selector, String | Yes |
 | Start immediately | Denotes if the flow should be invoked immediately.
 When "true", the flow will be invoked immediately on startup without first waiting for the configured **Interval**. | String | false | Selector, String | No |

-## How to use the Timer flow-trigger
+## How to use the timer flow-trigger

-### Example - Invoking a flow every 5 minutes
+### Example - invoking a flow every 5 minutes

 For this example, we want a flow to be invoked every 5 minutes.
 Follow the instructions on [Create a new flow](/docs/developer_guide/flows/manage_flows/create_a_new_flow/) to create a "Timer flow".
-In this flow, you will want to drag the **Timer** from the **Flow-Nodes > Flow-Triggers** panel on the left, into the flow graph on the right.
+In this flow, you will want to drag the **Timer** from the **flow-nodes > flow-triggers** panel on the left, into the flow graph on the right.

 ![image2021-4-20_11_13_14](/Images/image2021_4_20_11_13_14.png)